Mocbuilder/PeacockAutoUpdater/README.md

 # Peacock AutoUpdater

-**Peacock AutoUpdater** is an automated updater for Peacock.
+**Peacock AutoUpdater** is an automated updater for [the Peacock Project](https://thepeacockproject.org/).
 It automatically checks the official Peacock GitHub repository for new releases and installs updates with minimal user interaction.

 > [!WARNING]
 > This project is currently in active development.
 Bugs and incomplete features may exist.

----

 ## Features